This peanut butter protein shake is made with just five simple ingredients. It’s filling, flavorful and packs in a whopping 30 grams of protein.

 As you know, I’m basically obsessed with all things peanut butter.
 It is one of my all time favorite foods and I love incorporating it into my meals… especially protein shakes.

-Not only does it add the best flavor but it also adds a bit of protein too!
+Not only does the peanut butter add the best flavor but it also adds a bit of protein too!

 Here’s What You Need

-This peanut butter protein shake is made with just four simple ingredients.
+This peanut butter protein shake is made with just five simple ingredients.
 You likely have all of the ingredients in your pantry and refrigerator right now!

 frozen banana – I recommend using a frozen banana because it will give you that thick and creamy shake texture, however you don’t have to use banana.
 See my suggestions below for making a banana-free version.